 From Haworth, our DIY route moves onto Ilkley – starting the adventure at the incredible Cow and Calf rocks.
 Say hello to the local sheep, grab a cuppa at the nearby pub and take in the views of nearby West Yorkshire from the top, before heading on a mission across the moors.

-For our trip, we then took a short pause from the countryside to pop into Leeds – where you can enjoy all that the city has to offer, including bars, restaurants and shops – before plodding back on to Brimham Rocks.
-A collection of natural rock formations in North Yorkshire, the National Trust spot is a great place to stretch your legs, and is incredibly child friendly, too, thanks to the many rocks to climb and check out during your visit.
+For our trip, we then took a short pause from our scenic drives in West Yorkshire to pop into Leeds – where you can enjoy all that the city has to offer, including bars, restaurants and shops – before plodding back on to Brimham Rocks.
+A collection of natural rock formations in North Yorkshire, the National Trust spot is a great place to stretch your legs, and is incredibly child-friendly, too, thanks to the many rocks to climb and check out during your visit.

 2. North York Moors and the Yorkshire Coast

 Pickering & Thornton-le-Dale > Dalby Forest > Goathland > Robin Hood’s Bay > Whitby > Saltburn-by-the-Sea > Roseberry Topping